uxifiit/GazeToolkit/README.md

 ## License

-UXI.Filters is licensed under the 3-Clause BSD License - see [LICENSE.txt](LICENSE.txt) for details.
+UXI.GazeToolkit is licensed under the 3-Clause BSD License - see [LICENSE.txt](LICENSE.txt) for details.

 Copyright (c) 2019 Martin Konopka and Faculty of Informatics and Information Technologies, Slovak University of Technology in Bratislava.